mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

 tags: [pitchfork, review, classifier, machine, learning]
 ---

 This week I built a classifier that determines whether Pitchfork's album reviews qualify for "Best New Music" based on the review text.
+I rely pretty heavily on Pitchfork to find new music and better understand what I'm listening to, and analyzing the results of this classifier helped me investigate a few questions about how the site's reviews work:
+* What does Pitchfork value in an album?
+(Spoiler: jazz)
+* Where does Pitchfork have biases or blind spots?
+* What kind of creative language do reviewers use to describe great or terrible albums?

+#### How does the classifier work?
 It scrapes review text from Pitchfork's website, then creates a matrix of how many times each word appears in each review, which it uses to train a naive Bayes classification algorithm to predict whether the album's score will be 8.0 or higher.
 With this algorithm, we can model which words best signify an excellent album.
+In future iterations, incorporating word embedding would allow the model to learn the meaning behind the words, rather than just analyzing individual words in a vacuum, which would improve the classifier's accuracy by allowing it to understand how words that can be positive or negative in different contexts are used.

 ```python
 #this block imports libraries and adjusts settings